lmc297/BTyper/README.md

 *panC* clade typing.
 Performs *panC* clade typing using nucleotide blast (blastn) and a BTyper *panC* sequence database (see -panC_db/-\-panC_database option below).
 Reports highest-scoring *panC* clade using BLAST bit score.
 Default is set to True.

 **-panC_db/-\-panC_database [type, latest, or legacy]** *panC* gene database to use for *panC* clade typing.
 Optional argument for use with *panC* clade typing (-\-panC True).
-In version 2.2.2, BTyper uses *panC* sequences from 9 type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*) to perform 7-clade *panC* clade assignment by default. **It is highly recommended you use this method, as it shows high correlation with whole-genome phylogenetic clade (I-VII).** Default is set to type (7-clade *panC* database with 9 species type strains).
+In version 2.3.2, BTyper uses *panC* sequences from 10 type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. paranthracis, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*) to perform 7-clade *panC* clade assignment by default. **It is highly recommended you use this method, as it shows high correlation with whole-genome phylogenetic clade (I-VII).** Default is set to type (7-clade *panC* database with 10 species type strains).

 If you want to use *panC* sequences of 18 *B. cereus* group type strains, specify -\-panC_database latest to use the most recent *panC* database, which contains *panC* sequences from type strains for 18 *B. cereus* group species.
 This new database includes the 9 original species type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
 Instead of outputting numerical clades (clade1, clade2, ... clade7), the new database assigns clades by species name to avoid arbitrary numbering of new clades (e.g. cladeAnthracis, cladeCereus, cladeTropicus, etc.).
 If you are interested in the *panC* gene itself, this may be a valuable option; however, if you are interested in inferring whole-genome phylogenetic clade from *panC*, preliminary results indicate that, for some of the 9 new species, whole-genome phylogenetic clade does not correlate with whole-genome clade.
 This option is not recommended.

 In addition, the original, 7-clade typing scheme using BTyper's original *panC* allele database can be specified using -\-panC_database legacy.
 The legacy option is ***not*** recommended, as there are some *panC* alleles from non-type strains that, despite giving the same results as the original *panC* clade assignment tool described by <a href="https://www.tools.symprevius.org/bcereus/">Guinebretière, et al. 2010</a>, do not correlate with whole-genome clade.
-If you want to perform 7-clade *panC* assignment, please use the 9-species type strain (-panC_db type) method that is implemented by default in BTyper version 2.2.2 and up.
+If you want to perform 7-clade *panC* assignment, please use the 10-species type strain (-panC_db type) method that is implemented by default in BTyper version 2.3.2 and up.

 **-s [True or False]**
 16S rDNA typing.
 Performs 16S rDNA typing using nucleotide blast (blastn) and 16S genes from 18 *B. cereus* group type strains.
 This method is NOT recommended for typing *B. cereus* group species, as 16S sequences cannot differentiate members of this group at the species level.
 However, it is included as an option, as some users may be interested in this locus.
 Reports highest-scoring 16S rDNA gene using BLAST bit score.
 Default is set to False.